Hyundai Ioniq Hybrid Insurance Rates

 Rates are averaged for all Hyundai Ioniq Hybrid models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Hyundai Ioniq Hybrid Insurance
+How to Find the Right Hyundai Ioniq Hybrid Insurance

-The list below is a brief recap of the data that was touched on in this article.
+The next list is a quick rundown of the data that was illustrated above.

-- Policyholders who may need higher liability limits will pay an extra $460 each year to raise limits from a minimum limit to the 250/500 level
+- Policyholders who want increased levels of liability coverage will pay approximately $460 annually to go from a minimum limit to 250/500 limits

-- Teenagers are expensive to insure, costing as high as $431 per month if the policy includes full coverage
+- Drivers age 20 and younger are the costliest to insure, costing up to $431 per month if they have full coverage

 Rate Tables and Charts